demerdzhiev/wordpress-softuni-exam/README.md

 # wordpress-softuni-exam
-This repository is for educational purposes only
+The repository is for educational purposes only and it was created for submission of a demo project, developed with WordPress.